top of page

 It happens a lot of voters, but we don’t know exactly how many.

-•"Redirected" voters are not counted: there might be 0-10 in one polling place, 300-500 in another.
+• The county elections office does not count "redirected" voters: there might be 0-10 in one polling place, 300-500 in another.

 • How many “redirected” voters later cast ballots on Election Day?
 How many give up?
 Also not counted.